Biography

 November 2021

 Austrian pianist and composer Kiron Atom Tellian currently pursues his bachelor’s degree at The Juilliard School in New York, studying with Maestro Sergei Babayan.
-He is a proud recipient of the prestigious Kovner Fellowship, which, among other things, covers all expenses for the entire duration of his studies.
+He is a proud recipient of the prestigious Kovner Fellowship.
+Born in Vienna, Tellian began his piano studies at the University for Music and Performing Arts Vienna (MDW) at the age of seven and made his orchestral debut at nine.

 The Tennessean